 Ambush Comedy (Williamsburg)

 This long-running Wednesday night show used to be at a Two Boots Pizza location and somehow included a free beer in their zero cost ticket.
-In October 2023 they moved to EBBS Brewing, barely a hundred yards away and around the start of 2025 they relocated to Flophouse's venue.
-They were making noises about wanting to be closer to the Bedford Street subway stop on the L line and as of Feb 25, they are now at Stefano's Tattoo Studio (just off Bedford).
+They've had spells at EBBS Brewing, Flophouse Comedy's venue, Stefano's Tattoo Studio and are now at HELLRAZOR Barbershop, which appears to be a little distance from their preferred stomping ground (Bedford Ave in Williamsburg).
 On my most recent visit, it was BYO AND they would happily give you a free can of something tasteless.

 I saw a lot of good people at the Two Boots location and they usually had at least one well known name per show at EBBS (it was Judah Friedlander on our Mar 2024 visit - see blog post for details).